monarmi17/pp-data-migration/PATTERN_SCRIPTS_USAGE.md

-# Pattern Analysis Scripts Usage Guide
+# Product Name Pattern Analysis Scripts Usage Guide

-This guide explains how to use the pattern analysis scripts to generate and validate product name pattern examples.
-The scripts can be run both directly with Python and through Docker Compose services for easy onboarding.
+This guide explains how to use the product name pattern analysis scripts to generate and validate product name pattern examples.
+The scripts can be run both directly with Python and through Docker Compose services.

 ## Scripts Overview

-### 1. `generate_pattern_examples.py`
+### 1. `generate_product_name_pattern_examples.py`

 Generates comprehensive examples of all product name patterns that the `products_to_matrixify.py` script can process.

-### 2. `validate_pattern_examples.py`
+### 2. `validate_product_name_pattern_examples.py`

 Validates generated examples against the actual function to ensure accuracy.